 3. Select a design or pattern.
 The most common installations are horizontal, however shiplap can also be installed vertically, at an angle or using a herringbone tongue-and-groove pattern.
 In these instructions, we will assume a horizontal or vertical installation, however the pattern is up to your imagination!

-5. Is it better to nail or glue shiplap?
+4. Decide whether to install the shiplap with or without a nickel gap.
+Typical nickel-gap installation allows for a 1/8" gap between boards that is covered by the lip of each board.
+Our shiplap paneling can be installed with the gap or with the boards pushed together.
+Because our shiplap is distressed, perfect gap alignment using spacers isn't necessary as long as the boards are straight.5.
+Is it better to nail or glue shiplap?
 There isn't a wrong way to install shiplap.
 Whether to nail or glue depends on the DIY'ers preference and the material being installed.
 Our wood shiplap is lighter weight than composite materials like MDF which means it can be glued instead of nailed.
 However if you would like to avoid the drywall damage from adhesive, pin or brad nails can be used to attached the shiplap.
 Nailing can be done with or without power tools.
 If nailing, locate and nail into the studs of your wall whenever possible.

 6. Start shiplap installation at the bottom of the accent wall.
 If your shiplap is going to the bottom of the wall, start your installation on top of the baseboard or at the bottom of the wall if you prefer not to have baseboard.
 In our case, we were installing shiplap in a bar so we started at the countertop.
 This ensures that any partial piece is at the top of the wall where it will be less noticeable.